jmbeach/CS457_Writing2/outline.md

 			+ Use in code is going to require a lot of data-integrity checks
 	+ CouchDB
 		+ Describe experience
+			+ Perfect for websites which want extremely minimal backend logic
 		+ Describe conveniences
+			+ Similar to MongoDB, you can write your whole app in pure javascript.
+				+ Difference is that the app written in couchdb can be completely client-side
 		+ Advantages over SQL
+			+ You can modify a query without ever touching your code because of views
 		+ Disadvantages over SQL
+			+ Potentially introducing a problem by relying on views.
+How do you test a change to a view?
 1. Based on your experiences using each NoSQL DB, describe how they differ from each other.
 Identify some categories for comparison.
+	+ Programmability
+		+ CouchDB
+			+ Program a view
+				+ can't call it without http request or fouton

+	+ Ease of Use
+		+ MongoDB CLI vs CouchDB fouton
+			+ I'll sleep on the floor, thanks
+	+ Speed
+		+ getting something running / deploying a change
+		+ Creating a new database
+	+ Stability
+		+ CouchDB is mainly modified via curl requests from the command-line.
+			+ If you curl a drop or delete request and accidently hit enter, You're going to get 'OK' back and that's it
+		+ Even though MongoDB is slower-paced, it gives you the comfort of being able to write query files and take your time.
 1. Based on your experiences using each NoSQL DB, describe some of the advantages and disadvantages/limitations to each NoSQL DB.
+	+ Advantages
+		+ CouchDB
 1. Include a few screen shots of your results from running NoSQL DB2 - I need to see that you actually did it
 1. In a conclusion, give your opinion of each NoSQL DB and your recommendation